Telegraph code: Edelcrantz code

 The Edelcrantz system was used in Sweden and was the second largest network built after that of France.
 The telegraph consisted of a set of ten shutters.
 Nine of these were arranged in a 3×3 matrix.
 Each column of shutters represented a binary-coded octal digit with a closed shutter representing "1" and the most significant digit at the bottom.
 Each symbol of telegraph transmission was thus a three-digit octal number.
 The tenth shutter was an extra-large one at the top.
 Its meaning was that the codepoint should be preceded by "A".

 One use of the "A" shutter was that a numeral codepoint preceded by "A" meant add a zero (multiply by ten) to the digit.
 Larger numbers could be indicated by following the numeral with the code for hundreds (236), thousands (631) or a combination of these.
 This required fewer symbols to be transmitted than sending all the zero digits individually.
 However, the main purpose of the "A" codepoints was for a codebook of predetermined messages, much like the Chappe codebook.

 The symbols without "A" were a large set of numerals, letters, common syllables and words to aid code compaction.
 Around 1809, Edelcrantz introduced a new codebook with 5,120 codepoints, each requiring a two-symbol transmission to identify.

 There were many codepoints for error correction (272, error), flow control, and supervisory messages.
 Usually, messages were expected to be passed all the way down the line, but there were circumstances when individual stations needed to communicate directly, usually for managerial purposes.
 The most common, and simplest situation was communication between adjacent stations.
-Codepoints 722 and 227 was used for this purpose, to get the attention of the next station towards, or away from the sun respectively.
+Codepoints 722 and 227 were used for this purpose, to get the attention of the next station towards, or away from, the sun, respectively.
 For more remote stations codepoints 557 and 755 respectively were used, followed by the identification of the requesting and target stations.